araujosnathan/protractor-web-testing/README.md

 * protractor config.js --suite login

-In config.js file we have our suites, it facilites when you have many features for testing, so we use "--suite [suite_name]" for specify what suite you want execute. </br>
+In config.js file we have our suites, it facilites when you have many features for testing, so we use "--suite [suite_name]" for specify what suite you want to execute. </br>